becuz/RESTmoteControl/README.md

 *Your house and his devices use the power of the computer!*

 RES(T)mote Control is a "framework" that helps you to control your pc remotely, ideally from a mobile device like a smartphone or an Arduino, but potentially from any Http client.
-Architectually it's a Java stand-alone HttpServer with a simple REST API to control some aspects of the machine where it's running.
+Architectually it's a Java stand-alone HttpServer with a simple REST API to run commands on the machine where it's running.

 You can make calls like: